Students Helping Honduras Raised Over $21,500!

 While at the Center, Stony Brook student volunteers met Nigel Barker, celebrated television personality from America's Next Top Model.
 Barker was filming a documentary about New York Cares, and asked the students to participate.
 They met the President of New York Cares’ Board of Directors, Gail Harris, and were interviewed about their service experiences.
 They also helped Barker shoot a promotional clip for the documentary.

-The Community Service Club is currently applying for a US President's Volunteer Service Award, in
+The Community Service Club is currently applying for a US President's Volunteer Service

 which groups that volunteer in the community receive national recognition from President Barack

 Obama.
 Members of CSC have served over 3,000 hours in the community this academic year alone,

 with additional projects on Long Island with agencies like Pax Christi Hospitality Center, Island Harvest,